bchavez/RethinkDb.Driver/README.md

 Install-Package RethinkDb.Driver
 ```

-If you're using CoreCLR, you may need to manually restore  `Microsoft.Extensions.Logging` references from:
+If you're using **CoreCLR**, you may need to manually restore  `Microsoft.Extensions.Logging` references from:
 ```
 dnu restore --fallbacksource https://www.myget.org/F/aspnetvnext/api/v2/
 ```